xdata-skylark/libskylark/python-skylark/doc/source/quick_start.rst

 ==================================

 Here is a simple approach for building a cluster of vagrant-controlled VMs;
-it works in a local setting but since it uses the *Bridged* mode it should work in a real cluster environment as well.
-Please refer to
-`this blog entry <https://blogs.oracle.com/fatbloke/entry/networking_in_virtualbox1>`_ for more information on `Networking in VirtualBox`.
+it works in a local setting but since it uses the *bridged* mode it should work in a real cluster environment as well.
+Please refer to `this blog entry <https://blogs.oracle.com/fatbloke/entry/networking_in_virtualbox1>`_ for more information on `Networking in VirtualBox`.